tommy3001/blog_project3001_org/intronumpy.rst

     print I_mat

 In line 10 the matrices for the resistor and in line 11 the matrices for the voltage is generated.
-In line 14 the formula is solved to get the variables (in this case the current).
+In line 14 the formula is solved to calculate the variables (in this case the current).

 The output is: